-Herring Retires as 188th Medical Group Chief
+Herring retires as 188th Medical Group Chief

 |0

-This work, Herring Retires as 188th Medical Group Chief, by Capt.
-Dylan Hollums, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Herring retires as 188th Medical Group Chief, by SSgt Emmanuel Gutierrez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT